ShivamTripathi028/rak-chatbot-backend/product-categories/wisnode/rak2171/quickstart.md

  |---------------------|------------|----------------|-----------|------------|------------|------------------|---------|---------|------------|
  | Header/Payload Type | Message ID | Application ID | Device ID | Longitude  | Accuracy   | GPS Start Number | Battery | Time    | Status     |

-1. Header/Payload Type: 1&nbsp;byte
+1. Header/Payload Type: 1 byte
-2. Message ID: 1&nbsp;byte (3 reserved bits + 5&nbsp;bits to be used for the ID)
+2. Message ID: 1 byte (3 reserved bits + 5 bits to be used for the ID)
-3. Application ID: 4&nbsp;bytes
+3. Application ID: 4 bytes
-4. Device ID: 4&nbsp;bytes
+4. Device ID: 4 bytes
-5. Longitude: 4&nbsp;bytes
+5. Longitude: 4 bytes
-6. Latitude: 4&nbsp;bytes
+6. Latitude: 4 bytes
-7. Accuracy: 1&nbsp;byte
+7. Accuracy: 1 byte
-8. GPS Start Number: 1&nbsp;byte
+8. GPS Start Number: 1 byte
-9. Battery: 1&nbsp;byte
+9. Battery: 1 byte
-10. Time: 4&nbsp;bytes
+10. Time: 4 bytes
-11. Status: 1&nbsp;byte
+11. Status: 1 byte
 - Bit 0 – shows if Extended Prediction Orbit (EPO) worked.
 This allows the device to predict where satellites will be in the sky.
 - Bit 1 – shows if the device is charging
 - Bit 2 and 3 show if there is a GPS fix: